fyin/rl/actor_critic/README.md

 # Actor Critic
-A practical Proximal Policy Optimization(PPO) (one Actor Critic) reinforcement learning implementation and training for the CartPole-v1 environment.
+A practical Proximal Policy Optimization(PPO) (one Actor Critic) reinforcement learning (RL)implementation and training for the CartPole-v1 environment.

 Actor-critic methods in reinforcement learning combine two components: an actor that selects actions and a critic that evaluates the actor's actions.
 The actor learns a policy to maximize rewards, while the critic learns a value function to assess the quality of those actions.
 This approach addresses the limitations of purely policy-based (actor-only) or value-based (critic-only) methods.
 PPO is an on-policy Actor-Critic RL algorithm that optimizes a policy (the “actor”) using a value function (the “critic”) while constraining policy updates to prevent large, unstable changes.